Greetings Seniors – Especially Early Decision Applicants.,

-Well – it’s that time of year and Early Decision and Early Action college admission notifications are being released within the next week to ten days.
+Well – it’s that time of year and Early Decision and Early Action college admission notifications have mostly all been released at this point.

 Congratulations if you’re accepted ED.
 For many in the Early Decision/Early Action pool, one potential outcome is that you may be deferred to the regular decision pool – whereupon your college admissions file will be reviewed again and notification will occur later this spring.

 GETTING DEFERRED FROM WHAT WAS SUPPOSEDLY YOUR FIRST CHOICE UNIVERSITY CAN BE DISAPPOINTING BUT THERE ARE SOME SPECIFIC ACTIONS AVAILABLE TO YOU IMPROVING YOUR CHANCES OF AN ACCEPTANCE DURING THE REGULAR ADMISSIONS CYCLE.